alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 These explorations can help you to:

-- assess whether improvements to navigation or cross-linking have increased findability
+- assess whether improvements to navigation or incoming links have increased content findability
-- identify which external sources send the most users to your site, and prioritise ensuring their information is consistent and up-to-date
+- identify top external referrers, and prioritise ensuring their information is consistent and up-to-date
-- detect underperforming referral sources where navigation or signposting may need improvement
+- detect underperforming referrers where navigation or signposting may need improvement
-- identify the needs of users being referred from external sources, by tracing and evaluating the call to action that they respond to
+- explore the needs of users being referred from external sources, by tracing and evaluating the call to action that they respond to
 - identify internal pages that are a disproportionate source of referrals to technical support or contact us pages

 ### Understand the data

-The "Page referrer" dimension shows the previous URL recorded for a page view.
+The "Page referrer" dimension shows the previous URL visited before the current page.

 This may be: